daskeyboard/daskeyboard-applet--github/README.md

 # q-applet-github

-Das Keyboard Applet for Github Notifications
+Das Keyboard Applet for Github Notifications.

+Get a visual notification on your Das Keybaord Q series when there is a notification waiting for you in your Github account.

 ## Copyright / License